Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: Discussion and comparison with earlier results

 There are two obvious reasons for which the lifetime $\tau$ cannot be of order $m$.
 The first is that the empirically established existence of black holes in the sky immediately falsifies any prediction for a lifetime $\tau \sim m$.
 The second reason is that a transition from a black hole to a white hole is forbidden in the classical theory, therefore the lifetime must go to infinity in the limit in which we take $\hbar$ to zero.
 This is not the case if $\tau$ is proportional to $m$, because no $\hbar$ is present in this relation.
 This is clearly pointed out in \cite{ambrus_quantum_2005-1} by Ambrus and H\'aj\'i\v{c}ek, where the authors call their result $\tau\sim m$ ``unreasonable", and leave the question open.
-In our opinion, the discussion in the present paper and the distinction between crossing time and lifetime fully clarifies the issue.
+In our opinion, the distinction we have made between crossing time and lifetime clarifies this issue.

+The technique we have used has several approximations, shortcomings and limitations.
+These are discussed in Section \ref{sec:shortcomings}.
+Regarding the calculation of the lifetime, which is the main quantity of interest, this work should be thought of as just one step and possibly a roadmap towards fuller calculations, rather than a prediction of covariant Loop Quantum Gravity.